 Post-traumatic stress disorder (PTSD) is a serious biological and psychological brain disorder that is the result of exposure to shocking or life-threatening experiences.
-As many as 20% of combat veterans returning from Iraq or Afghanistan suffer from this potentially life-threatening disease.
-Untreated PTSD can wreak havoc on a person’s life.
+As many as 20% of combat veterans returning from Iraq or Afghanistan suffer from this potentially life-threatening disease.1 Untreated PTSD can cause major disturbances in a person’s life.

-Some of the common results of ongoing and unaddressed PTSD include the following:
+Some of the common results of ongoing and unaddressed PTSD include:

 - Relationship problems